airbytehq/airbyte/docs/integrations/sources/close-com.md

 ### Notes

 Leads, Events Incremental streams use `date_updated` field.
-Activities, Tasks Incremental streams use `date_created` field.
+All other Incremental streams use `date_created` field.

 ### Data type mapping